 4.1.2.2 To ensure global coverage, contingency support and to meet further requirements as stated in the Manual on WIGOS (WMO-No. XXXX), satellite operators shall cooperate and arrange an optimal constellation of satellite systems, including but not restricted to near-polar-orbiting and geostationary platforms.

-Note: These requirements are compiled through the Rolling Review of Requirements (RRR) process (see the Manual on WIGOS (WMO-No. XXXX), sections 2.1 and 2.2.), and are expressed in terms of coverage, continuity, resolution, uncertainty, frequency and observational variables.
+Note: These requirements are compiled through the Rolling Review of Requirements (RRR) process (see the Manual on WIGOS (WMO-No. XXXX), section 2.2.), and are expressed in terms of coverage, continuity, resolution, uncertainty, frequency and observational variables.

 4.1.2.4 Satellite operators shall process observational data up to a level as required by the Manual on WIGOS (WMO-No. XXXX) and shall do so in a timely manner for dissemination in near real-time.